 Parks and Recreation Facilities and Programs

-Wedgewood Golf Course remains open, although no gatherings of more than 10 people are allowed.
+Wedgewood Golf Course remains open, although gatherings are limited to 10 people indoors and 25 people outdoors.

 Cancellations and Postponements